FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 predicts a high probability for its samples to be real data.
 In the training function we first need to sample some noise, i.e. normally distributed data.
 This has to be done outside the pullback since we don't want to get the gradients with respect to the noise, but to the generator parameters.
+Inside the pullback we need to first apply the generator to the noise since we will take the gradient with respect to the parameters of the generator.
+We also need to call the discriminator in order to evaluate the loss function inside the pullback.
+Here we need to remember to deactivate the dropout layers of the discriminator.
+We do this by setting the discriminator into test mode before the pullback.
+Immediately after the pullback we set it back into training mode.
 Then we evaluate the pullback, call it with a seed gradient of 1.0 as above, update the parameters of the generator network and return the loss.

 ```julia